-The Mortgage Credit Certificate (MCC).
-How does it benefit homebuyers?
+How does the Mortgage Credit Certificate benefit homebuyers?

-- MCC tax credit rate (40 percent of mortgage interest paid): 40 percent
+- MCC tax credit rate: 40 percent of mortgage interest paid

 - Maximum credit amount:* $2,000

-*In this example, the homebuyer is entitled to a tax credit of the maximum $2,000.
-The homebuyer can also take a mortgage interest deduction of $3,625.
+*In this example, the homebuyer is entitled to the MCC tax credit maximum of $2,000.
+The homebuyer can also take a mortgage interest deduction of $7,500.

-Buyers who would most benefit from MCC are those struggling to qualify for a loan.
-“First-time homebuyers trying to get into a home in expensive housing markets stretch to their max trying to buy a simple, small starter home.
-For these buyers, the MCC can help them get over the hump of qualifying for just enough to buy their first home,” Zavieh explains.
+Buyers who would benefit most from the MCC are those struggling to qualify.
+For example, first-time homebuyers trying to get into a house in an expensive market and stretching to buy a simple starter home.
+For these buyers, the MCC could make it possible to qualify for their first home — often, with room to spare.

-Tax credit versus tax deduction is the distinction that makes MCC so beneficial to the low to moderate-income homebuyer.
-A tax deduction on mortgage interest paid may not help someone in a lower income bracket.
-A tax credit for a certain percentage of paid interest can pad a buyer’s budget, as Zavieh describes.
+Tax credit versus tax deduction is the distinction that makes the MCC so helpful to low- and moderate-income homebuyers.
+A tax deduction on mortgage interest paid may not help a prospective buyer in a lower income bracket.
+But a tax credit for a certain percentage of paid mortgage interest can help to pad a buyer’s budget.